Civilian Jobs After Serving In Military Intelligence

 In the Navy, there are Intelligence Specialists and Intelligence Officers.
 And in the Marine Corps, there is MOS 0231 Intelligence Specialist and MOS 0261 Geographic Intelligence.

-For the Air Force, there is 1N Intelligence and the Coast Guard has the Intelligence Specialist career path.
+For the Air Force, there is the 1N Intelligence career path, and for the Coast Guard, there is the Intelligence Specialist career path.

-When you are in military intelligence, you work to collect, interpret, and analyze information about the environment, culture, and tactical movements of enemies.
-Depending on the military branch and career path, they can specialize in imagery, all-source, counter, human, signals/electronic, or other military intelligence types.
+In military intelligence, you collect, interpret, and analyze information about the environment, culture, and tactical movements of enemies.
+Depending on the military branch and career path, they can specialize in imagery, all-source, counterintelligence, human intelligence, signals/electronic intelligence, or other military intelligence areas.

-You can find out about more post-military jobs on College Recon and information on going back to school, the GI Bill, and other military or veteran benefits.
+You can find out about post-military jobs on College Recon, as well as information on going back to school, the GI Bill, and other military or veteran benefits.

 >> Find job opportunities with our Veteran Job Matcher.
 Get Started today!